axeluhl/sailing-analytics/wiki/howto/development/ranking.md

 - The conditions (wind, waves, tide, drift) are the same (or do not differ so much that a comparison is invalid).
 - All fleets sail the same number of races and have equal discarding rules

-Therefor the order of the RankComparables for one Fleet is guaranteed to result in the same ordering as the Ordering that is returned by getCompetitorsFromBestToWorst on a race basis.
+Therefore the order of the RankComparables for one Fleet is guaranteed to result in the same ordering as the Ordering that is returned by getCompetitorsFromBestToWorst on a race basis.
 This also holds when looking at a Leaderboard with multiple Fleets of the same rank and crossFleetMergedRanking set to true. (the ordering within one fleet on the leaderboard is the same as if just a leaderboard for one fleet would have been created)

 The following describes how the comparisons are made for the different ranking metrics: